 Digital Certificates

-Digital certificates may be obtained from third-party vendors, who check identification before issuing a certificate.
+You may obtain digital certificates from third-party vendors who check identification before issuing a certificate.
 If you post documents on an intranet or the Internet, your network administrator will usually provide you with an authentic digital certificate.